wazuh/wazuh-documentation/source/upgrade-guide/index.rst

 This guide includes instructions to upgrade the :doc:`Wazuh components </getting-started/components/index>` as well as the Wazuh integrations with Open Distro for Elasticsearch and Elastic Stack basic license.

 Upgrade the Wazuh central components
 ------------------------------------

 Select an option below according to your Wazuh installation and follow the instructions.

-The Wazuh central component section includes instructions to upgrade the Wazuh server, the Wazuh indexer and the Wazuh dashboard.
+The Wazuh central components section includes instructions to upgrade the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 This is the default Wazuh installation starting with Wazuh v4.3.0.

-The Open Distro for Elasticsearch section describes the upgrade process for the Wazuh manager, Filebeat-OSS, Open Distro for Elasticsearch and Kibana.
+The Wazuh and Open Distro for Elasticsearch section describes the upgrade process for the Wazuh manager, Filebeat-OSS, Open Distro for Elasticsearch and Kibana.
 This was the default Wazuh installation from Wazuh v4.0.0 to 4.2.7.

-The Elastic Stack basic license section includes instructions to upgrade the Wazuh manager, Filebeat, Elasticsearch and Kibana.
+The Wazuh and Elastic Stack basic license section includes instructions to upgrade the Wazuh manager, Filebeat, Elasticsearch and Kibana.
 The latest supported Elastic Stack basic license version is |ELASTICSEARCH_ELK_LATEST|.

 .. raw:: html